flexie/eas-4803-8803-ccs/docs/reading.md

 - In preparation of Lecture 7, Ringrose[@ringrose2020store] book section 2.5.4 until 2.7.
 - In preparation of Lecture 8, Ringrose[@ringrose2020store] book section 2.7.1
 - In preparation of Lecture 9, Ringrose[@ringrose2020store] book section 2.7.2 until 2.7.3 and 3.1 until 3.3
+- In preparation of Lecture 11, Ringrose[@ringrose2020store] book section 3.4 and 3.6 and 4.

 <!-- [here](https://www.dropbox.com/s/o7mveowljkwho28/chapter5gueguen.pdf?dl=0). -->